France’s New 2023 Tax Declaration d’Occupation for French Homeowners: Step by Step

 Filling in the Declaration d’Occupation, France’s new property tax form

 Now that we’ve established who needs to fill in the form, the next question is how.
-The form can be found online (as far as we know, there is no paper option available, so if you cannot access your online space, we suggest visiting your local tax office) in your ‘espace particulier’ (personal space) on the impots.gouv.fr website, under the ‘mes bien immobiliers’ (my real estate) sub-menu.
+The form can be found online (a paper option will also be made available for 2024, so if you cannot access your online space, we suggest visiting your local tax office) in your ‘espace particulier’ (personal space) on the impots.gouv.fr website, under the ‘mes bien immobiliers’ (my real estate) sub-menu.

 First of all, you will need to login to your account and access the form.